szczys/stm32f0-discovery-basic-template/README.md

 2. Device/
    * Folder contains device specific files:
-   * **stm32_flash.ld** is the linker script taken from the STM32F0-Discovery firmware package.
-It is found in the following directory:
-      * Project/Demonstration/TrueSTUDIO/STM32F0-Discovery_Demo/
-      * <font color="red">This file, although necessary, is missing from this repo.
-Please read the notice in the header of the README.</font>
    * **startup_stm32f0xx.s** is the startup file taken from the STM32F0-Discovery firmware package.
 It is found in the following directory:
       * Libraries/CMSIS/ST/STM32F0xx/Source/Templates/TrueSTUDIO/
+   * Linker Scripts (Device/ldscripts)
+      * These linker scripts are used instead of the stm32_flash.ld script which is included in the STM demo code.
+This is because the original file contains an unreasonably restrictive copyright assertion.

 3. inc/
    * All include files for this particular project.